Etneus95/Italian_Town_Names/README.md

 === Description ===

-This Townname NewGRF features ~1300 real towns and cities of Italy.
+This NewGRF features the ~1300 most populated cities and towns of Italy.

 Selection probability is based upon the real population of the city.